johnny-morrice/pipeline/README.md

 # Pipeline

-An simple subprocess pipeline in Go.
+A simple subprocess pipeline in Go.

 ## Aims